Navin Kumar

-Navin Kumar (born 29 August 1952), is a retired Indian Administrative Service (I.A.S.) officer of Bihar cadre in India.
+Navin Kumar (born 29 August 1952) is a retired Indian Administrative Service (IAS) officer of Bihar cadre in India.
 He also served as the first chairman of Goods and Services Tax Network (GSTN) in India from 2013 to August 2017.
 He has also served as Chief Secretary in the state of Bihar retiring from service in August 2012.
 He belongs to the I.A.S. batch of 1975.
 He has also served as Secretary in Ministry of Urban Development, Chairman of Metro Rail Corporations of India such as Delhi Metro Rail Corporation, Bangalore Metro Rail Corporation and Director General of Doordarshan with additional charge as CEO of Prasar Bharati.

 Early life and education

 Kumar joined Indian Administrative Service and began his government service in 1975.

 Career

 Kumar joined Indian Administrative Service in 1975 and belongs to the Bihar Cadre.
 In 1977 he was posted as Sub-Divisional Officer of Samastipur.
 He then went on to serve various districts of Bihar and Jharkhand (erstwhile part of Bihar) as District Magistrate.
 Between 1988 and 1990 he took central deputation in Ministry of Water Resources as National Coordinator for an engineers' training program.
 In 1990 he became PS to then Finance Minister Yashwant Sinha under Chandra Shekhar Government.
 When the government fell in June 1991, he shifted to Department of Economic Affairs under Montek Singh Ahluwalia.

-From 1993 to 1996 he was posted as chief technical adviser to a food aid program - funded jointly by the World Food Program and a Commonwealth institution run by the British Government - in Sierra Leone.
+From 1993 to 1996 he was posted as chief technical adviser to a food aid program - funded jointly by the World Food Programme and a Commonwealth institution run by the British Government - in Sierra Leone.
 After returning from Sierra Leone he was posted in Bihar as head of Bihar State Electricity Board.
 In 1999, he again went on Central Deputation as Joint Secretary in the Finance Ministry handling external assistance from EC, UK and Canada.
 He served on this position until 2004 when he was made Director General of Doordarshan.
 In 2006, he also took additional charge as CEO of Prasar Bharti.
 In the same year, he was posted back in Bihar, where he served as State Finance Secretary and IT Secretary, setting up e-governance systems linking the Common Service Centers in Panchayats, computerizing treasury operations and setting up a comprehensive public finance management system.
 In 2010, he joined Ministry of Urban Development as Secretary and was also made Chairman of various Metro Rail Corporations of Indian cities such as Delhi, Bangalore, Kolkata and Chennai.

 In September 2011, he returned to Bihar when he was named Chief Secretary of the State.
 He served on this position until his retirement from Indian Administrative Service in 2012.
 In March 2013, a selection committee headed by then Finance Minister P. Chidambaram cleared Kumar's name to head Special Purpose Vehicle to handle the Goods and Services Tax Network.